-blocking humanitarian assistance, and conscripting child soldiers.
-Clashes between the Somali government and al-Shabaab continue to cause hundreds of civilian deaths.
-Al-Shabaab is particularly threatening to children:
+between the Somali government and al-Shabaab continue to cause hundreds of civilian deaths.35 Al-Shabaab is particularly threatening to children:

 Al-Shabaab continued to recruit and force children to participate in direct hostilities, including suicide attacks.
 Al-Shabaab raided schools, madrassas, and mosques to recruit children.
-Children in al-Shabaab training camps were subjected to grueling physical training, inadequate diet, [and] weapons training . . . .
-The training also included forcing children to punish and execute other children.
+Children in al-Shabaab training camps were subjected to grueling physical training, inadequate diet, [and] weapons training The training also included forcing children to punish and execute other children.
 Al-Shabaab used children in combat, including placing them in front of other fighters to serve as human shields and suicide bombers.
+36

-And yet, once the Executive Order issued, Somalis who had fled these conditions, had passed four to six years of background checks, and were about to leave for the United States were instead sent to rejoin the hundreds of thousands of their fellows consigned to life in squalid refugee camps.
-The travel ban removes any hope that refugees from Somalia, Syria, or the other targeted countries will find new lives in the United States in the near future.
+And yet, once the Executive Order issued, Somalis who had fled these conditions had passed four to six years of background checks and were about to leave for the United States were instead sent to rejoin the hundreds of thousands of their fellows consigned to life in squalid refugee camps.37 The Executive Order removes any hope that these people or countless others in similar circumstances around the world may find refuge in the United States in the near future.